Findomain/Findomain/README.md

     -o, --output <output>    Write data to output file in the specified format. [possible values: txt, csv, json] -t, --target <target>    Target host
 ```
+# Features

+* Discover subdomains without brute-force, it tool uses Certificate Transparency Logs.
+* Discover subdomains with or without IP address according to user arguments.
+* Read target from user argument (-t).
+* Read a list of targets from file and discover their subdomains with or without IP and also write to output files per-domain if specified by the user, recursively.
+* Write output to TXT file.
+* Write output to CSV file.
+* Write output to JSON file.

 # Issues and requests

 If you have a problem or a feature request, open an [issue](https://github.com/Edu4rdSHL/findomain/issues).